National Socialist Movement (UK, 1997)

 The National Socialist Movement (NSM) was a British neo-Nazi group active during the late 1990s.
 The group is not connected to the earlier National Socialist Movement of Colin Jordan.

 Origins

+The roots of the NSM lay in a split that developed in Combat 18 in the mid to late 1990s.
+According to Searchlight, a long running anti-fascist magazine reported that David Myatt tried had planned the creation of an Aryan community.